History of the Hindu–Arabic numeral system: Place-value numerals without zero

 Bakhshali manuscript, detail of the dot "zero".

 While the numerals in texts and inscriptions used a named place-value notation, a more efficient notation might have been employed in calculations, possibly from the 1st century AD.
 Computations were carried out on clay tablets covered with a thin layer of sand, giving rise to the term dhuli-karana ('sand-work') for higher computation.
 Karl Menninger believes that, in such computations, they must have dispensed with the enciphered numerals and written down just sequences of digits to represent the numbers.
 A zero would have been represented as a "missing place", such as a dot.
-The single manuscript with worked examples available to us, the Bakhshali manuscript (of unclear date), uses a place value system with a dot to denote the zero.
+The single manuscript with worked examples available to us, the Indian Bakhshali manuscript (most probably between 800 and 1100 CE), uses a place value system with a dot to denote the zero.
 The dot was called the shunya-sthāna 'empty-place'.
 The same symbol was also used in algebraic expressions for the unknown (as in the canonical x in modern algebra).

 Textual references to a place-value system are seen from the 5th century onward.
 A commentary on Patanjali's Yoga Sutras from the 5th century reads, "Just as a line in the hundreds place [means] a hundred, in the tens place ten, and one in the ones place, so one and the same woman is called mother, daughter and sister."